New Trump administration policy, and reaction to that policy, have made borrowing costs more expensive for homebuyers.

-CNBC's Diana Olick reports the latest read on new home sales for the month of October.
+CNBC's Diana Olick reports the details on the latest read on new home sales.

 Get the best of CNBC in your inbox